Government in Anglo-Saxon England: Early kingdoms (600–871)

 According to the Tribal Hidage, possibly created in the time of Wulfhere of Mercia (r.
-658–675), there were 35 people groups south of the Humber.
+658–675), there were 35 political groups south of the Humber.
 Many had kings, such as Wessex, East Anglia, Mercia, Kent, the Magonsæte, Lindsey, the Hwicce, Essex, and Sussex.
 Consolidation through war and marriage meant that by the 9th century only four kingdoms remained: East Anglia, Mercia, Northumbria, and Wessex.

 In his Ecclesiastical History of the English People, Bede lists seven kings who achieved imperium or overlordship over England south of the Humber.
 The first four overlords were Ælle of Sussex (late 5th century), Ceawlin of Wessex, Æthelberht of Kent, and Rædwald of East Anglia.
 Rædwald was followed by Edwin, Oswald, and Oswiu of Northumbria.